go-ini/ini/README.md

 names := cfg.Section().KeyStrings()
 ```

-To get a hash of keys and corresponding values:
+To get a clone hash of keys and corresponding values:

 ```go
 hash := cfg.GetSection("").KeysHash()
 ```

 ### Working with values

-For all value of keys, there is a special syntax `%(<name>)s`, where `<name>` is the key name in same section or default section, and `%(<name>)s` will be replaced by corresponding value(empty string if key not found).
-You can use this syntax at most 99 level of recursions.

 To get a string value: